 Prior to making any final decisions, the councils will undertake a formal community consultation process.
-Refer to the back page for details.
+It is anticipated that consultation will commence in March 2015.

 Overview

 What are the characteristics of upper Brown Hill Creek?

 The Brown Hill Keswick Creek catchment comprises four watercourses of which Brown Hill Creek is the most significant, particularly in terms of stormwater flow conveyance.